Yandin wind farm was connected to the grid in 2020 and officially opened in May 2021.

 Expect to hear more about decarbonisation as we find more ways to reduce our carbon output.

 Most Australian governments are talking about a zero-carbon future for a range of reasons, including health benefits.

 But what does that mean?
 And how does it impact our grid?

 What is decarbonisation?

-As the name suggests, decarbonisation refers to reducing the amount of carbon emitted in the economy, with the ultimate aim of eliminating it in our modern lives.
+As the name suggests, decarbonisation refers to reducing the amount of carbon emitted.
+More specifically, it is reducing the amount of greenhouse gases (such as methane and carbon dioxide) emitted, with the ultimate aim of eliminating these emissions from our modern lives.

 How can we decarbonise electricity?